-Gift giving isn’t always a straightforwardly happy exchange, though.
+Gift-giving isn’t always a straightforward, happy exchange, though.
 What if you give a bad one?

 According to Viren Swami, professor of social psychology at Anglia Ruskin University, there are two sides to the gift-giving paradigm.
-One is ‘recipient-centric’, “where you try to find a gift that reflects the qualities or interests of the person receiving the gift”, he writes in The Conversation.
-And the other is ‘giver-centric’, “where you are focused on giving something that reflects [your] own personality or discloses something about you as an individual”.
+One is ‘recipient-centric’, “where you try to find a gift that reflects the qualities or interests of the person receiving the gift.” he writes in The Conversation (an online journal written by academics and researchers).
+And the other is ‘giver-centric’, “where you are focused on giving something that reflects [your] own personality or discloses something about you as an individual.”

 “But which option is better?”
 Viren ponders.
 Surprisingly, giver-centric gifts tend to be preferred by receivers.
 “Rather than trying to prove how much you know a person by buying something you think they will like, there’s greater meaning in giving gifts that reflect your own personality or likes,” he concludes.